pal0064/tutorials/stanza/Stanza.md

-# Sentimental Analysis
+# Sentiment Analysis

 Sentiment analysis is the process of analyzing digital text to determine if the emotional tone of the message is positive, negative, or neutral.
 It’s often used by businesses to detect sentiment in social data, gauge brand reputation, and understand customers.

 Sentiment analysis faces a major hurdle due to the complex nature of human language.
-Textual data frequently incorporates sarcasm, irony, and other types of figurative language that can be hard to decipher using conventional approach
+Textual data frequently incorporate sarcasm, irony, and other types of figurative language that can be hard to decipher using a conventional approach

-In this tutorial, we will try to learn how we can use Stanza and NLTK to do the sentimental Analysis
+In this tutorial, we will try to learn how we can use Stanza and NLTK to do the Sentiment Analysis

 ## Installations